dji-sdk/Onboard-SDK-Doc/source/cn/guides/component-guide-time-sync.md

 void unsubscribePPSSource();
 bool getPPSSource(PPSSource &source);
 ```
+GNGSA and GNRMC data could reference to NMEA-0183 protocol.

 Through these APIs, developers have two ways to access these data
  1. Developer provides a callback function, this function will be automatically called whenever new data is available